Henbit Control

 Henbit

 Once you have confirmed that henbit is the weed you are dealing with, proceed with inspection.
-In this phase, you will need to determine where the henbit is growing, how severe of an invasion you have and the conducive conditions causing it to thrive.
-This will help you to make cultural changes to your lawn and figure out where to focus your herbicide applications.
+In this phase, you will need to determine where the henbit is growing, how severe an invasion you have, and the conducive conditions causing it to thrive.
+This will help you make cultural changes to your lawn and figure out where to focus your herbicide applications.

 When to Inspect

-Henbit is a winter annual weed so it will start to grow near the end of summer or in the fall.
+Henbit is an annual winter weed, so it will start to grow near the end of summer or fall.
 Henbit cannot survive high temperatures and typically begin to wither in the summertime.
-This means the plant will germinate or sprout from seeds in the ground in fall, and will flower in spring.
+This means the plant will germinate or sprout from seeds in the ground in the fall and flower in spring.
 By early summer, henbit plants would have produced seeds and died, starting the cycle over.
-If you first discover them in the spring it may be too late to treat them which unfortunately is the time when they are noticed.
-In the fall, they are very small and tend to slip under the radar.
+If you first discover them in the spring, it may be too late to treat them, which, unfortunately, is the time when they are noticed.
+They are very small in the fall and tend to slip under the radar.

 What to Look For

-If you have Henbit growing on your lawn, they are hard to miss because their purple flowers are a dead giveaway.
-Henbit also likes to grow in moist fertile soil, and areas where the turf is thin, weak, or otherwise stressed from foot traffic, poor fertilization, or overwatering in the area.
+If you have henbit growing on your lawn, they are hard to miss because their purple flowers are a dead giveaway.
+Henbit also likes to grow in moist, fertile soil and areas where the turf is thin, weak, or otherwise stressed from foot traffic, poor fertilization, or overwatering.
 Henbit is also capable of growing in drier, sandier soils.
 Be on the lookout for mats of henbit leaves as well.

 Treatment

-Before starting any treatment, be sure to wear your personal protective equipment (PPE) and remember to keep all people and pets off the treated areas until dry.
+Before starting any treatment, wear your protective equipment (PPE) and keep all people and pets off the treated areas until dry.

-Since Henbit is a winter annual it is suggested to apply chemical control products in the early spring to fall when the plants are young and tiny and thus more susceptible to chemical applications.
+Since henbit is a winter annual, chemical control products should be applied in the early spring to fall, when the plants are young and tiny and thus more susceptible to chemical applications.

-In landscaped beds, one can simply pull henbit and suppress its growth with mulch.
+In landscaped beds, one can pull henbit and suppress its growth with mulch.

-In spring, you will want to use a post-emergent herbicide like MSM Turf or Fahrenheit.
-MSM Turf is a dry flowable herbicide that can be used to control many broadleaf weeds.
-Fahrenheit is a water soluble granule that may also be used to control broadleaf weeds.
+You will want to use a post-emergent herbicide like MSM Turf or Fahrenheit in spring.
+MSM Turf is a dry flowable herbicide that can control many broadleaf weeds.
+Fahrenheit is a water-soluble granule that may also be used to control broadleaf weeds.
 However, Fahrenheit should only be used if you have warm-season turf.
 If you have cool-season turf, then you can use MSM Turf.

 Step 1: Mix and Apply MSM Turf or Fahrenheit